lucasasantana/jobisity/readme.md

 ## Installation

 Clone this repo and open `JobsityApplication.xcodeproj`\
-The project was build using XCode 13.4.1
+The project was build using XCode 13.4.1 and supports iOS 14+

 ## Architecture